vertigis/meridian-design/docs/design-language.md

 ### Headings

 Headings are the largest text on the screen and are used for titles.
 They help organize content and demonstrate importance using a hierarchy that ranges from 1-6.
-For more information regarding headings please see **<a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank">W3C</a>** and **<a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements" target="_blank">MDN Web Docs</a>**.
+For more information regarding headings and the best practices for usage please refer to **<a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank">W3C</a>** and **<a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements" target="_blank">MDN Web Docs</a>**.

 #### Considerations when using Headings

+-   Multiple H1 on a page is not considered best practice.
+Reserve for app title or to describe the content of a page.
--   Do not alter the weight of headings using CSS or HTML tags.
+-   Do not alter the size, style, and weight of headings using CSS or HTML tags.
--   Avoid skipping heading levels.
-Maintain an appropriate logical hierarchy for each section of an app.
--   In most cases, such as in Studio Web, the first heading in a Panel component should be an H2 (H1 is reserved for the app title).

 #### Example of Headings, Subtitles, and Body1 in Studio Web